SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2.md

 You do not need to know advanced maths, be a "techie" or a "geek" to learn coding.
 Follow the rules, the syntax of a language or the protocol as the rules are strict but fairly simple especially with HTML and CSS.

-In **[Click here for Part 1 of Learning to Code](https://medium.com/@sumisastri/learning-to-code-part-1-of-5-a117f2c0811c)** where I explore what motivates people to code and how to go about learning to code.
+In _Part 1_ I explore what motivates people to code and how to go about learning to code.
 If you are a little more interested now, you may ask yourself new questions to see if you want to pursue.

 ## Which language should I learn if I want to code